-REQUEST FOR TRANSFER OF WARRANTY ON HULL, DECK AND STRINGER A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED
+REQUEST FOR TRANSFER OF WARRANTY FOR HULL, DECK, AND STRINGER

+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Lifetime Limited Warranty" against structural defects in material and workmanship of the hull, deck and stringer for 2016 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) for Coastal Edition Boats from the date of sale to the first purchaser.
-The sale must be completed within five (5) years or five hundred (500) hours (whichever occurs first) for Coastal Edition Boats from the date of sale to the first purchaser.
-The sale must be completed within five (5) years or five hundred (500) hours (whichever occurs first) for Coastal Edition boats.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
-The warranty will be transferred retroactive to the sale date.
-Refer to the warranty policy for details.
+At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Lifetime Limited Warranty" against structural defects in material and workmanship of the hull, deck, and stringer for 2021 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
+This limited warranty will be transferred upon the receipt and VERIFICATION by Nautique of: (1) the second owner's condition application which was completed by a certified Nautique dealer; (2) a copy of the second purchaser's purchase receipt for the boat; and (3) a payment of \$400.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED BY NAUTIQUE WITHIN 30 DAYS AFTER THE SALE DATE TO THE SECOND PURCHASER; OTHERWISE, THERE SHALL BE NO TRANSFER OF THIS LIMITED WARRANTY TO THE SECOND PURCHASER.
+This limited warranty will be transferred retroactive to the sale date.
+Refer to the warranty policy for details, terms, and conditions of this limited warranty.

-NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.
+NOTE: THIS TRANSFER APPLICATION DOES NOT INCLUDE THE ENGINE.

 ORIGINAL OWNER:

 BOAT MODEL:

 HULL NUMBER (USCTC):

 NEW OWNER INFORMATION:

 NAME:

 STREET/P.O.
 BOX:

 CITY/STATE/ZIP CODE:

 DATE PURCHASED:/ PHONE:

 ENGINE HOURS:

 EMAIL (FOR CONFIRMATION):

+SIGNATURE

-The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+The criteria listed above MUST be received by Nautique WITHIN 30 DAYS after the sale date.
 Submit to:

-Nautique Boat Company, Inc., Attention: Warranty Department 14700 Aerospace Parkway Orlando, FL 32832
+Nautique Boat Company, Inc. Attention: Warranty Department 14700 Aerospace Parkway Orlando, FL 32832

-REQUEST FOR TRANSFER OF WARRANTY A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED
+REQUEST FOR TRANSFER OF WARRANTY FOR BASE AND ENGINE

+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Transferable Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" of 2016 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) on Coastal Edition boats from the date of sale to the first purchaser.
-The sale must be completed within the first five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) on Coastal Edition Boats.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$550.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
-The warranty will be transferred retroactive to the sale date.
-Refer to the warranty policy for details.
+At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Transferable Base Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" for 2021 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
+These limited warranties will be transferred upon the receipt and VERIFICATION by Nautique of: (1) the second owner's condition application which was completed by a certified Nautique dealer; (2) a copy of the second purchaser's purchase receipt for the boat; and (3) a payment of \$1,200.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED BY NAUTIQUE WITHIN 30 DAYS AFTER THE SALE DATE TO THE SECOND PURCHASER; OTHERWISE, THERE SHALL BE NO TRANSFER OF THESE LIMITED WARRANTIES TO THE SECOND PURCHASER.
+These limited warranties will be transferred retroactive to the sale date.
+Refer to the warranty policy for details, terms, and conditions of these limited warranties.

 ORIGINAL OWNER:

 BOAT MODEL:

 HULL NUMBER (USCTC):

 NEW OWNER INFORMATION:

 NAME:

 STREET/P.O.
 BOX:

 CITY/STATE/ZIP CODE:

 DATE PURCHASED:/ PHONE:

-ENGINE HOURS:
+ENGINE HOURS: Provide photo of hour meter

 EMAIL (FOR CONFIRMATION):

-As the second owner of the vessel, I recognize that this warranty covers parts only, and does not
+SIGNATURE